algorandlabs/smart-asa/README.md

 ## Security Considerations

-### 1. Prevent malicious close-out
+### 1. Prevent malicious Close-Out and Clear State

-A malicious user could attempt to close-out its local state to hack the `frozen` state of a Smart ASA.
+A malicious user could attempt to Close-Out or Clear its Local State to hack the `frozen` state of a Smart ASA.
 Consider the following scenario:

 - Smart ASA `default_frozen = false`;
 - Eve has regularly opted-in to the Smart ASA;
 - Eve receives 5 Smart ASA from Bob (Smart ASA manager and freezer) and get freezed afterwards;
-- Eve can now close-out its state and opt-in again to clear its `frozen` state and spend the Smart ASA.
+- Eve can now Close-Out or Clear its state and Opt-In again to clear its `frozen` state and spend the Smart ASA.

-To avoid this situation, the reference implementation introduces a close-out condition which succeeds if and only if Eve has not holdings of the Smart ASA.
+To avoid this situation, the reference implementation introduces:
+- *Close-Out condition*: succeeds if and only if Eve has _no holdings_ of the Smart ASA;
+- *Opt-In condition*: set `frozen` status of the account to `True` if upon the opt-in, after a Clear State, the account holds an amount of Smart ASA.

 ### 2. Conscious Smart ASA Destroy

-Upon a call to `asset_destroy`, the `GlobalState` of the Smart ASA App is initialized and the Underlying ASA destroyed.
+Upon a call to `asset_destroy`, the `GlobalState` of the Smart ASA App is reset and the Underlying ASA destroyed.
 However, the `LocalState` of opted-in users is not affected.
 Let's consider the case a `manager` invokes an `asset_destroy` over `Smart ASA A` and afterwards an `asset_create` to instantiate `Smart ASA B` with the same *Smart ASA App*.

 - Eve was opted-in to *Smart ASA App* and was not frozen;
 - Bob (manager) destroys `Smart ASA A` (assuming `circulating_supply = 0`);